Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-click-interactions.md

 ### Global

+Global policies are applied to all origin URLs.

 - **Sequence** - Policy execution order.
 - **Status** - Whether the policy is active or inactive.
 - **HTML Selector** - HTML selector where the policy is executed.
 For more information about HTML selectors, refer to [Find HTML Selector](find-htmlselector.md).